 The story was written in the broad tradition of Realism.

-Okri' second novel, The Landscapes Within (1981), traced the adventures of a young and poor painter in Lagos.
+Okri's second novel, The Landscapes Within (1981), traced the adventures of a young and poor painter in Lagos.
 "Ghetto-dwellers are the great fantasists," Okri said in an interview.
 "There was an extraordinary vibrancy there, an imaginative life.
 When you are that poor, all you've got left is your belief in the imagination."
 Omovo happily accepts his surroundings but becomes a painter.
-The novel was followed by two collections of short stories, Incidents at the Shrine (1986) and Stars of the New Curfew (1988), in which Okri started to experiment with new narrative techniques.
+The novel was followed by two collections of short fiction, Incidents at the Shrine (1986) and Stars of the New Curfew (1988), in which Okri started to experiment with new narrative techniques.
 Several of the stories dealt with the Biafran War, seen from a child's point of view.

 The Famished Road (1991), decicated to Grace Okri, the

 author's mother, and to Rosemary Clunie, was Okri's literary tour de